Siddharth Bhat

 show x = show (countFinSet x)

-, a vector with exactly n
+with exactly n elements!

 data Vector (n :: NAT) (a :: *) where